Cart

 Rama (Ocimum tenuiflorum) is known for its cooling and mellow flavor.
 The plant has green leaves, white-to-purplish blossoms, and a green or purplish stem.
 It is cultivated in the Indian plains, as well as private homes and gardens around India.

-Holy Basil, Vana (Ocimum sp.), aka. "forest type", is known for its fragrance.
+Vana (Ocimum gratissimum), aka. "forest type", is known for its fragrance.
 The plant has green leaves and stem, with white blossoms.
 It is found in the Himalayas and plains of India.
 Grows wild in Asia and Africa and is used medicinally there as well.

-Hops have been used for centuries to flavor beer, at least as far back as 10,000 years ago in Asia, where it spread rapidly to Eastern Europe. here is also evidence that they have been used even longer to aid sleep and to reduce libido.
-This should not c
+Hops have been used for centuries to flavor beer, at least as far back as 10,000 years ago in Asia, where it spread rapidly to Eastern Europe.
+There is also evidence that they have been used even longer to aid sleep and to reduce libido.

 Horsetail has a recorded history going back to the Devonian period, almost 350 million years ago.
 The plant at that time was as tall as a modern palm tree.
 Horsetail is possibly the most abundant source of silica in the plant kingdom.